GabrielJadderson/Flappy-Bird-clone/README.md

 # Flappy-Bird-clone
 FlappyBird clone in Java.
-Very old and the code is absolutely cancer, but it worked back then.
+Very old and the code is absolute cancer, but it worked back then.
 With each run i'm amazed that it works, it just seems you can't kill this project.